jean/trello2txt/README.md

     vim /path/to/trello2txt/conf.py

 Change the configuration, you will need:
-- a trello api developper key [here](https://trello.com/docs/).
+- a trello API developer key [here](https://trello.com/docs/).
-- a trello api developper token [here](https://trello.com/docs/).
+- a trello API developer token [here](https://trello.com/docs/).
-- your board id (see the url in your webbrowser when you're connected to trello)
+- your board id (see the URL in your webbrowser when you're connected to trello)
-- the name of the lists you wan't to dump to text
+- the name of the lists you want to dump to text

-Adjust the filters to your needs (by default only cards with orange and red labels will be display)
+Adjust the filters to your needs (by default only cards with orange and red labels will be displayed)

 ## Usage